-I grade student papers anonymously using a simple online tool I built, Paper Grader.
+I grade student papers anonymously using an online tool I built, Paper Grader.

-I create interactive practice problems for my logic students at deductivelogic.org, a tool I originally built for Ned Hall’s introductory logic course at Harvard.
+I create interactive practice problems for my logic students at deductivelogic.org, a tool I originally built in coordination with Ned Hall, for his introductory logic course at Harvard.

 Courses Taught as GSI